tali/gerrit-plugin-follow-me/resources/Documentation/rest-api-changes.md

 ### POST /changes/.../follow

 Update the change or determine what would be changed with an update.
-Uses a JSON object as input and t
 Creates a new patchset with the update if requested to do so.

 The following input JSON object properties are supported: